nacho270/spring-alternatives/dependency-injection/dagger-dependency-injection-demo/README.md

 A simple demo on how you would use [google dagger](https://dagger.dev/) to manage your dependency injections.

-It sort of emulates [google guice](https://github.com/google/guice) but instead of being 100% code based, it relies on annotation based + generated code.
+It sort of emulates [google guice](https://github.com/google/guice) but instead of being 100% code based, it is annotation based + generated code.

 I found it's learning curve is very steep until you realize how it works with a few pros and cons: